Drago (publisher): Overview

 and The Wrinkles of the City Los Angeles by the artist JR.

 In 2013 Drago realized LA Portraits, the second project with the photographer Estevan Oriol.

 Elsewhere, the company has collaborated with the Outdoor Festival in Rome to produce a five-year catalogue of their exhibitions and the Dorothy Circus Gallery in Rome to create a trilogy of books documenting over three years of exhibitions dedicated to the Lowbrow art movement and Hello Here I Am, the first anthology of the Japanese artist Kazuki Takamatsu.

 Among other clients are Nike, The L'Orèal Group, Danesi, The City of Rome, 55DSL, Alcatel and Bulgari.

 Drago's most recent project has been an exhibition at the Museum of Contemporary Art of Rome.
 Curated by Paulo Lucas von Vacano and Christian Omodeo, Cross the Streets recounts 40 years of street art and graffiti writing in Rome and beyond.
 It hosts 200 artworks from a number of artists ranging from Shepard Fairey to DAIM including some that came to the museum specifically to produce artwork for the exhibition.

 In 2018 Drago gave birth to This Is Los Angeles by Estevan Oriol and Art From the Streets, the catalogue of French gallerist Magda Danysz’s homonymous exhibition.

-During the 58th Art Biennale – 2019 – Venice, titled "May You Live in Interesting Times", DRAGO brings to life to the Bahrain Pavilion, with the exhibition "The Wait: Contemporary Artists from Bahrain".
+During the 58th Art Biennale – 2019 – Venice, titled "May You Live in Interesting Times", DRAGO contributed to the Bahrain Pavilion, with the exhibition "The Wait: Contemporary Artists from Bahrain".